Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 <img src="http://i.imgur.com/LhbUVx9.png"/>

+//Ontario Org Book is currently locked down, but will be Available Real Soon.

-let's take a look at the Ontario one so The Ontario Org Book looks quite different from BCS obviously the search panel is the same they have different things they want to show and what they they don't want to show
+let's take a look at the Ontario one so [The Ontario Org Book](https://www.von.gov.on.ca/) looks quite different from BCS obviously the search panel is the same they have different things they want to show and what they they don't want to show

 <img src="http://i.imgur.com/wfCQNDT.png"/>